Riverscapes/TributaryImpact/README.md

 ### What is this repository for? ###

-The Tributary Impact tool finds intersections in a stream network and calculates the likelyhood of the tributary forming a fan where it intersects the mainstem, based on the findings in
+The Tributary Impact tool finds intersections in a stream network and calculates the likelyhood of the tributary forming a fan where it intersects the mainstem, based on the findings in *Tributary Connectivity, Confluence Aggradation and Network Biodiversity* by Stephen P. Rice.

 ### What inputs do I need to run this tool? ###